Covid-19 Mitigation Health and Safety Plan

 about testing before or after they fly, or quarantining after they arrive in

 the state, health officials said this week.

-The CDC said earlier this month that fully vaccinated people
+The CDC says that fully vaccinated people

 don’t need to test or quarantine when they travel “as long as they continue to

 take COVID-19 precautions while traveling — wearing a mask, avoiding crowds,

 socially distancing, and washing hands frequently.”
 A person is considered

 fully vaccinated two weeks after receiving the last recommended dose of

 Coyote Air / Coldfoot Air requires guests who can be